 How Much Does the Las Vegas Pass Cost?

 The good news is, The Las Vegas pass Regularly has Sales and discount codes.
-These are good for up to 20% off and at those sort of Prices, things change somewhat.
+These are good for up to 20% off and at those sorts of Prices, things change somewhat.
 Keep an eye on our The Las Vegas Pass Promotion Page to See if any codes are available.
-If not, Consider holding off and
+If not, consider holding off and

 How Does the Pass Work?

 The Pass is a Digital Pass meaning you don’t need a card or anything physical to use it.
 Simply download the APP and scan your phone right at the attraction to get right in.

 Tours and a few other attractions must be booked in advance and then you scan your pass on the day when you actually attend the tour.
 Shows can only be booked the morning of the show you wish to see, which is a bit of an issue that we look at later in the Review.